Of all the things to do in Sabah, most are related in some way to nature.

 Virginity was highly prized and boys and girls were kept apart, not that difficult when you had to pass through a huge, populated common area to get from one bedroom to the next.
 Children slept together until 12 but were then separated, the boys sleeping on pallets on platforms outside the rooms.
 By 15 they were often engaged and married by 16.

 That society would no longer be recognizable.
 Children now go to school, a kilometer away, with the high school a bit further, 3km away.

 With the cultural revival brought about by tourism, more young people are choosing to stay and work but the draw of the city remains strong.

-Homestays in Sabah have a long history – apparently they were used by Japanese and many homestays date back to the war.
+Homestays in Sabah have a long history – apparently, they were used by the Japanese and many homestays date back to the war.
 Some are individual, others are community-based, which is my preference since any profits go back into the community as opposed to a corporate or government pocket.

 Homestays are highly regulated and regularly inspected, but that doesn’t mean they’re fancy.

 I stayed in the modest Misompuru homestay, which – typically of homestays – organized visits to indigenous craftspeople (they organized my visit to a longhouse and the gong-making village).